 - Washroom facilities are located in each alcove

-- Rooms are designed to accommodate one, two, three or four students, though single rooms are the most common.
+- Rooms are designed to accommodate one, two or three students, though single rooms are the most common.

 - Residence rooms are typically labeled as "alcove" or "corridor" rooms based on location within the tower.

 - There are no elevators available for student use in South Residence.

 - Student eateries are available in both Mountain and Prairie Halls.

 - There are three lounges in each tower, each equipped with a kitchenette.
 The lounge on the 4th floor of each tower is also equipped with a microwave.